gabao55/gabao55/README.md

 <br />
 <br />
 <p>
-  Currently I'm working with Financial market solutions using C# and .NET, aligned with SQL Server.
+  &emspCurrently I'm working with Financial market solutions using C# and .NET, aligned with SQL Server.
 <br />
-  An interesting project I worked on was the development of a Web Application, during internship on LinkedIn, with a decision tree structure to help solve problems related to a cross-platform integration product based on Cookies technology for monitoring user activity on external websites with developers from other countries and with global impact.
+  &emspAn interesting project I worked on was the development of a Web Application, during internship on LinkedIn, with a decision tree structure to help solve problems related to a cross-platform integration product based on Cookies technology for monitoring user activity on external websites with developers from other countries and with global impact.
 <br />
-  Another one was working with the Brazilian National Agency of Petroleum on the development of a software for predicting biodiesel properties through thermodynamical and empirical models.
+  &emspAnother one was working with the Brazilian National Agency of Petroleum on the development of a software for predicting biodiesel properties through thermodynamical and empirical models.
 </p>

 ## 👩‍💻 Languages & Tools: